farchettiensis/farchettiensis/README.md

 ### About Me

 I'm a full-stack software developer with nearly 2 years of professional experience as a developer.
-My expertise includes Node.js (Express and Nest), Angular, JavaScript, TypeScript, and Java (versions 8, 11, 17+), utilizing frameworks like Spring Boot, Spring Web, Spring Security, and Spring MVC, as well as tools such as Maven.
+My expertise includes Node.js (Express and Nest), Angular, JavaScript, TypeScript, and Java (versions 8, 11, 17+), utilizing frameworks like Spring Boot, Spring Web, Spring Security, and Spring MVC, as well as tools such as Maven and Gradle.
 I have extensive experience in both front-end and back-end development, including integration with external APIs and working with ORMs like Django ORM, TypeORM, and Hibernate (JPA).

 Additionally, I have experience with Python, Django, Bash scripting, Linux (various distributions), Git, and Docker.